Sleep Help for Kids Who Resist Bedtime

 1) Delaying bedtimes

-The relationship between FOMO and sleep is cyclical, as shortened sleep the previous night can affect stress, emotion, and mood regulation the following day which worsens the feelings of FOMO.
+The relationship between FOMO and sleep is cyclical.
+Shortened sleep, the previous night can affect stress, emotion and mood regulation the following day.
+This worsens the feelings of FOMO.

 Possible signs of sleep resistance in kids: